Weatherization Means More Comfort, Lower Utility Bills

 Insulation helps block heat loss in the winter and heat gain in the summer.

 Insulation work typically is done with a related weatherization measure, air sealing.
 Before adding insulation, it’s important to seal air leaks first so air is not moving around or through the insulation.
-Next Step Living™ technicians insulate attics and exterior walls with blown-in cellulose.
+Next Step Living® technicians and our trusted partners insulate attics and exterior walls with blown-in cellulose.

 How well insulation works is measured by what’s called “R-value,” the ability to resist heat flow.
 The higher the R-value, the more insulating power.
 Different R-values are recommended for walls, attics, basements and crawlspaces.
-Homes in New England should have a minimum R-value of R38 in the attic and a recommended R-value of R49 to R60.
+Homes in most areas of the Northeast should have a minimum R-value of R38 in the attic and a recommended R-value of R49 to R60.
 The U.S. Department of Energy recommends 10 to 12 inches of properly installed insulation to achieve R38.

 Depending on which community you live in, the cost of insulating your home may be substantially covered by a utility-company program.
 (For more specific information about rebates and incentives, please provide your ZIP code in the Get Started button to the right.)

 By working with a Next Step Living specialist or one of our trusted partners, you’ll get not only expert workmanship but help making sure that you’re taking advantage of all available rebates and incentives.
 (For more specific information, please provide your ZIP code in the Get Started button to the right.)
 This is part of our whole-home approach to energy efficiency.

 Please note: Next Step Living is neither a broker nor a lender.
 Financing is provided by third-party lenders unaffiliated with Next Step Living, under terms and conditions arranged directly between the customer and such lender, all subject to credit requirements and satisfactory completion of finance documents.
 Any finance terms advertised are estimates only.